 of consecutive steps, depending on your timeframe, it may be necessary to take some

 of these steps concurrently.
-Remember: OPSP assistance is available every step of the way!
+Remember: ORSP assistance is available every step of the way!

 Faculty/ Staff Responsibilities

 Analyze the Funding Opportunity